 And, we have a few more answers too.
-Prodigy Finance recently co-hosted a webinar - How to prepare for your US arrival? - with Galvanize, a test prep company in India, to prepare admitted students for their international experience.
-You can easily check it out by clicking on the link above; you never know which bit of information will help you the most.
+Prodigy Finance co-hosted a webinar How to prepare for your US arrival? with Galvanize, a test prep company in India, to prepare admitted students for their international experience.
+Check it out at the top of this page; you never know which bit of information will help you the most.

 But, don’t stop there.
 Connect with your incoming class through WhatsApp or Facebook groups.
 Perhaps you can answer some questions together.
 And, having a friend, or even roommate, before starting your programme never hurts.